kuldeepcchetu/BookZone/README.md

 # BookZone
-an online web App to sell electronic books using Java Technologies ( SpringBoot -JPA) and MySql Database
+an online web App to sell electronic books using Java Technologies ( SpringBoot -JPA) as BackEnd, Vaadin as FrontEnd and MySql as Database